calculator

 Statutory Sick Pay (SSP) for Part-Time Employees

-Employers must calculate SSP correctly for part-time staff.
-This is important to follow employment law and avoid disputes or tribunal claims.
+Employers must ensure SSP is calculated correctly for part-time staff to comply with employment law and avoid disputes or tribunal claims.

-Correct SSP calculations help build trust with staff and ensure employees receive the sick pay they deserve.
+Getting SSP calculations right helps build trust with staff and guarantees they receive the sick pay they are legally entitled to.

 Let’s Work Together And Make HR Simpler